ryogrid/nostrp2p/README.md

 ```

 ## Bootstrap Server
-- currently single server is running
+- currently, running server which is accessible from The Internet is below
   - ryogrid.net:8888
-    - this address including port number shoud be specified at launching of your server
+    - this address including port number shoud be specified at launching of your server with -b option
 - **These servers don't response to write kind REST API requests from clients.
-A server for yourself is also needed to use NostrP2P**
+A server for yourself is also needed to use NostrP2P!**

 ## Client
 - [here](https://github.com/ryogrid/flustr-for-nosp2p)